dcppc/centillion/Components.md

 - add_issue, add_md, add_document have three diff method sigs and add diff types
   of documents to the search index

-- add_all_issues or add_all_md or add_all_documents iterates over items and adds
-  them to search index

 - update_all_issues or update_all_md or update_all_documents iterates over items
   and determines whether each item needs to be updated in the search index

 - update_main_index - update the entire search index

-- update_diff_index - update the diff search index (what's been added since last time)
+    - calls all three update_all methods

 - create_search_results - package things up for jinja

 - search - run the query, pass results to the jinja-packager

+Nice to have but focus on it later:

+- update_diff_issues or update_diff_md or update_diff_documents iterates over items
+  and indexes recently-added items

+- update_diff_index - update the diff search index (what's been added since last time)
+    - calls all three update_diff methods